 How long will a new tankless water heater last before I have to replace it?

 Tankless water heaters can stay in healthy operation for up to 20 years, which is often double the lifespan of a conventional water heater.
 With proper maintenance, some tankless water heaters are even outliving their 20-year expectation.
 With inflation rising, the sooner you switch over to a gas tankless water heater system, the better you will be in the long run.
-Call Reliant today and make an appointment with one of our water heater specialists.
+Contact Reliant Plumbing today and make an appointment with one of our water heater specialists.

 Schedule Your Service